Asher Roth: 2013–2016: RetroHash

 On June 5, 2013, Roth announced he would be reuniting with DJ Drama and Don Cannon, to release the sequel to his critically acclaimed mixtape The Greenhouse Effect The Greenhouse Effect Vol. 2 was released on June 25, 2013.
 In December 2013, Roth revealed his long-awaited and often-delayed second studio album is titled RetroHash which was released on April 22, 2014.
 In a December interview, on a Juan Epstein podcast with Peter Rosenberg and Cipha Sounds, Roth announced he is still planning on releasing his collaborative EP Rawther, with Nottz Raw and Travis Barker; as well as an EP with renowned hip hop producer Pete Rock, tentatively titled Pete Roth.
 Upon its release, RetroHash debuted at number 45 on the US Billboard 200 chart, with first-week sales of 6,100 copies in the United States.
 In March 2016, Roth announced that he is preparing his third studio album Red Hot Revival.

 2016–present: Flowers on the Weekend

 In 2016, Asher Roth moved back to his home state of Pennsylvania after many years living away in Atlanta, New York, and Los Angeles.
 He reconnected with an old musical friend, Rob Deckhart, and they started working on a number of songs.
-Over the years, they came up with the album Flowers on the Weekend that was released in April 2020.
+For several years, they recorded the album Flowers on the Weekend, which was released in April 2020.
+Critical reception to the album was generally negative.